 “I Vitelloni” and the characters from “Amarcord” dominated Piazza Cavour: the medieval square of the city, where even today you can admire the beautiful headquarters of the Arengo (the town hall) and the “Fontana della pigna” (a symbol so dear to the inhabitants of Rimini), which still preserve some parts dating back to Roman times.
 Behind Piazza Cavour, there is the Rocca Malatestiana, setting of a scene from Amarcord.

-Continuing in the same direction, in a few minutes you reach Borgo San Giuliano, with its colorful houses in the narrow alleys.
-In recent years these houses have been frescoed by the inhabitants of the borough, who proudly pay tribute to Fellini in what was his favorite place to walk and imagine his stories.
+Continuing in the same direction, in a few minutes you get to Borgo San Giuliano, with its colorful houses in the narrow alleys.
+In recent years, these houses have been frescoed by the inhabitants of the borough, who proudly pay tribute to Fellini in what was his favorite place to walk and imagine his stories.